AdaCore/spark2014/docs/lrm/source/generic-units.rst

 Generic Units
 =============

 Any generic unit is in |SPARK|, regardless of whether it contains constructs that are not normally in |SPARK|.
-[Information flow analysis is not performed on a generic unit;
-a generic unit generates no proof obligations].
+[Analysis is not performed on a generic unit; a generic unit generates no proof obligations].

 Generic Declarations
 --------------------